EPIC-EU/mec/docs/process.md

 <img src="images/workflow.png" width="600">

 * This workflow is an adaptation of the [GitHub flow](https://guides.github.com/introduction/flow/).
-* If you need any help regarding the workflow, please [post a new issue in our issue tracker](https://github.com/TEAMMATES/teammates/issues/new).
+* If you need any help regarding the workflow, please [post a new issue in our issue tracker](https://github.com/MEC/teammates/issues/new).
 * It is assumed that the development environment has been correctly set up.
 If this step has not been completed, refer to [this document](setting-up.md).<br>
-  You are also encouraged to be reasonably familiar with how to [work with your own local copy of TEAMMATES](development.md).
+  You are also encouraged to be reasonably familiar with how to [work with your own local copy of MEC](development.md).

 The following are the roles involved:
 * **Dev**: fixing issues
 * **Reviewer**: reviewing pull requests (PRs); usually a core team member
 * **Code quality reviewer**: approving PRs; usually the Project Manager

-> *Roles* are related to the development process and they are different from *Positions*, which relate to the organization structure of the TEAMMATES developer community.
+> *Roles* are related to the development process and they are different from *Positions*, which relate to the organization structure of the MEC developer community.

 ## Fixing issues